gamidirohan/Code-Assist-Backend/README.md

 # Code Assist Backend

-This is a Python-based backend that uses Mistral OCR to extract text from images.
+This is a Python-based backend that uses Mistral OCR to extract text from coding problem images and generates structured solutions using LLMs.
 It communicates with a front-end through POST requests over HTTP.

+## Features

+- **Advanced OCR**: Uses Mistral OCR to extract complete problem details from images
+- **Structured Code Generation**: Leverages Instructor and Groq API for reliable JSON-structured outputs
+- **Multiple Model Support**: Falls back to alternative models if primary generation fails
+- **Rate Limit Handling**: Implements exponential backoff for API rate limits
+- **Robust Error Handling**: Gracefully handles errors at every step of the process

 ## Project Structure